 THAT SUNDAY IN BARCELONA

 Sometimes it’s the little things.
 The little things that make it count.
 The little things that remind us how to see the bigger picture.
-All true, only if we’re tuned in to hearing it.
+All of this is true, but only if we’re tuned in to hearing it.
 Are you?

 Have I ever mentioned how much I hate the Google Maps app for walking?
 I hate it with a passion.
 Never once have I had any luck with it.
 Somehow it always has me going around in circles, never getting me to my destination.
 Serves me right anyway, when I have a perfectly good sense of direction, and I somehow still end up discounting that, and myself, by taking advice from a post-millennial who doesn’t even know how to read a map.

 The irony is the Google Maps scenario parallels my life almost exactly.
 After finally reaching a point of knowing how I want my life to be, I still find myself lost and no where near to arriving at where I want to be.

 I’m beginning to learn that things just happen, if you let them.
 If you can somehow find a way to let go of the grip and the control you delude yourself into thinking you have on everything and leave it up to fate, things actually happen.
 Good things.
 Unexpected things.
 Just like that Sunday in Barcelona…

-Having been looked at like I was asking for the impossible, as if I wanted them to find me a seat on the moon to watch elephants fly, ironically in a country known for flamenco and Spanish guitar, I cut the conversation short and stormed out.
+Having been looked at like I was asking for the impossible, as if I wanted them to find me a seat on the moon to watch elephants fly, ironically in a country known for flamenco and Spanish guitar, I cut the conversation short.
 Realizing my dialogue with another post-millennial was getting me nowhere, I decided to give up on my bucket list, and stick with asking for basic directions.